canjs/canjs/index.md

 ## can.Observe `new can.Observe( data )`

 __can.Observe__ provides the observable pattern for JavaScript Objects.
-It lets you
+It lets you:

- - Set and remove property or property values on objects
+ - Set and remove property values on objects.
- - Listen for property changes changes
+ - Listen for property changes changes.
- - Work with nested properties
+ - Work with nested properties.

 To create an observable object, use `new can.Observe( [data] )` like: